Published: October 15, 2015 • Last updated: May 1, 2022 at 22:31 pm

-Sometimes first time buyers are confused by an extra closing cost they maybe did not anticipate called an Interest Adjustment.
-A client asked me this question earlier in the week:
+Sometimes first-time buyers are confused by an extra closing cost they may not anticipate, called an Interest Adjustment.
+As a mortgage broker, clients ask me this sort of question all the time.

 “I wanted to know from when I need to start making my mortgage payments.
-Based on the schedule you had provided earlier, the payments have to be made from the 1st of November Correct?
-If that is the case, how come I won’t be paying starting October given that the closing happens on 28th of September.
-I am a little confused.
+Based on the schedule you provided earlier, the first mortgage payment has to be made on the 1st of June, Correct?
+If that is the case, how come my first payment date isn’t in May, given that the closing date happens on the 28th of April.
+I am a little confused by this period of time.
 Let me know when you have a moment.”

 Here is how I answered the question: